Enhancing Movement In-Home Pediatric & Adult Physical Therapy: Making Movement Easier

 I understand the challenges of caring for a child with disabilities.
 That is why I take a holistic approach, working not only with the child but also supporting the entire family.
 For caregivers experiencing muscle strain from daily care, I offer "dual-treatment" sessions: back-to-back sessions where we address both your child's needs and your own.

 On a personal note, I live in Ellicott City with my husband.
 My father, who has dementia, lives with us for six months out of the year.
 Our young adult children live on their own.
 I am deeply committed to health and wellness (having competed in 18 sprint triathlons) and I love learning.
 When I'm not working, you'll find me spending time with family and friends, traveling, gardening, or exploring watercolor painting (why not?).
-I am also passionate about giving back and have volunteered with National Injury Prevention Foundation, Girls on the Run, local Parent-Teacher Associations, Sante Total Healthcare for Haiti's Poor, and Rotary.
+I am also passionate about giving back in our community and in underserved countries.

 For those who want to know more!